Luiz-E/Spring-Boot-3-Spring-6-Hibernate-for-Beginners/README.md

-This project is used as an introduction to setter injection in Spring
+This project is used as an introduction to field injection in Spring